Cyprus Safer Internet Centre - CYberSafety

-The conference on Safer Internet Day aims, primarily, at students and teachers.
-Students, 11-16 years old, from all schools in Cyprus, are expected to participate at the conference accompanied by their teachers.
+The conference on Safer Internet Day is aimed, primarily, at students and teachers.
+Students and teachers from all schools in Cyprus are expected to participate in the conference - due to the COVID pandemic the conference will be held online.
 During the conference, speakers will discuss safe internet usage with reference to its potential and risk.
-Moreover, students that participate in educational programmes regarding internet safety will present their work at the conference through a poster session and live performances.

-A students' short video competition with the motto "Together for a better internet" will be organised prior to the event, with the winning videos presented during the SID conference.
-Clips from the videos, together with the promotional video of the helpline and hotline services, will be broadcasted from all Cypriot TV channels, during the whole month of February.
+A students’ short video (animation edition) competition with the motto “Together for a better internet” will be organised prior to the event, with the winning videos presented during the SID conference.
+Clips from the videos, together with the promotional video of the helpline and hotline services, will be broadcast from all Cypriot TV channels, during the whole month of February.

 During that month, schools are encouraged to organise school-based activities for Safer Internet Day.

-The Cyprus Safer Internet Centre - CYberSafety, building on European funding as part of the Better Internet for Kids (BIK) project, aims to strengthen the efforts for the creative and safe use of the internet in Cyprus.
-Focusing on upcoming needs regarding internet technology, on a national and European level, the centre promotes cooperation between national stakeholders aiming to create a cyber security culture.
-It has also developed and promoted the National Strategy for Better Internet for Kids in Cyprus.
+The Cyprus Safer Internet Centre - CYberSafety, building on European funding as part of the Better Internet for Kids (BIK) project, aims to strengthen efforts for the creative and safe use of the internet in Cyprus.
+Focusing on the new and increasing needs, which constantly rise, at national and European level, regarding internet technology, the centre promotes cooperation between national stakeholders, aiming to create a safe internet culture.